 Novelette: “Peregrination” (co-written with Chesya Burke)

 Chiral Mad 4 (Written Backwards), UPCOMING IN 2018!

 Eds.: Michael Bailey and Lucy A. Snyder

 What makes us special.
 What we will do to protect the ones we love.

 Short Story: “Here, Kitty”

-Black Magic Women: Terrifying Tales by Scary Sisters (PRE-ORDER NOW!)
+Black Magic Women: Terrifying Tales by Scary Sisters (Amazon)

 (Mocha Memoirs Press) Ed. by Sumiko Saulson